simo255/betteResume/README.md

 # betteResume

-**betteResume** is a Chrome extension designed to streamline the process of tailoring your resume for job applications.
-It reads job offers from a web page, makes an API call to Mistral AI using a user-provided API key, and opens it in Overleaf for further edits.
+**betteResume** is a Chrome extension designed to simplify the process of tailoring your resume for job applications.
+It reads job offers from a web page, makes an API call to Mistral AI or Gemini using a user-provided API key, and opens it in Overleaf for further edits.

 ## Features

 - **Extract Job Offers:** Reads job offers from a web page.
-- **Generate Resume with AI:** Uses Mistral's nano model API to tailor your resume based on job offers.
+- **Generate Resume with AI:** Uses Mistral's nano model API or Gemini flash 1.5 LLM to tailor your resume based on job offers.
 - **API Key encryption** Uses AES-GCM 256 to store securely the API key in extension's storage.
 - **Output Formats:** Opens the resume directly in Overleaf website
 - **Resume Input:** Allows you to paste your resume in LaTeX format for tailoring.